Mehrnoushfzln/Software-Enngineering-26714484/README.md

 A screen mockup is a representation in graphic form of the user interface of a software programme.
 It serves as a preview of the Software for stakeholders and a way to get their opinions on how it should be designed.
 This part is shown in "Screen Mockup.pdf".
 This file shows screen mock-ups for 3 pages.
 (Main Page, Create an account, View account details)

 # Gantt Chart:
-The Gantt Chart is a chart to show project timetable (planning) This part is shown in "GantChart26714484.gan" Also I uploaded a picture of GantChart which you can see in ""
+The Gantt Chart is a chart to show project timetable (planning) This part is shown in "GantChart26714484.gan" Also I uploaded a picture of GantChart which you can see in "GantChart photo26714484.png"

 # 2 - Coding part :